 Senior Notes.
 On February 17, 2021, we issued \$450.0 million in senior unsecured notes due February 15, 2029, at par value, bearing interest at 6.375% (the "Notes"), the proceeds of which were used to fund a portion of the Aggregate Cash Consideration upon closing of the Acima Holdings acquisition.
-Interest on the Notes is payable in arrears on February 15 and August 15 of each year, beginning on August 15, 2021.
-We may redeem some or all of the Notes at any time on or after February 15, 2024 for cash at the redemption prices set forth in the indenture governing the Notes, plus accrued and unpaid interest to, but not including, the redemption price of 106.375% plus accrued and unpaid interest to, but not including, the redemption date.
+Interest on the Notes is payable in arrears on February 15 and

+August 15 of each year, beginning on August 15, 2021.
+We may redeem some or all of the Notes at any time on or after February 15, 2024 for cash at the redemption prices set forth in the indenture governing the Notes, plus accrued and unpaid interest to, but not including, the redemption date.
+Prior to February 15, 2024, we may redeem up to 40% of the aggregate principal amount of the Notes with the proceeds of certain equity offerings at a redemption price of 106.375% plus accrued and unpaid interest to, but not including, the redemption date.
 In addition, we may redeem some or all of the Notes prior to February 15, 2024, at a redemption price of 100% of the principal amount of the Notes plus accrued and unpaid interest to, but not including, the redemption date, plus a "make-whole" premium.
 If we experience specific kinds of change of control, it will be required to offer to purchase the Notes at a price equal to 101% of the principal amount thereof plus accrued and unpaid interest.

 Operating Leases.
 We lease space for all of our Rent-A-Center Business and Mexico stores under operating leases expiring at various times through 2027.
 In addition we lease space for certain support facilities under operating leases expiring at various times through 2032.
 Most of our store leases are five year leases and contain renewal options for additional periods ranging from three to five years at rental rates adjusted according to agreed-upon formulas.
-As of June 30, 2021, our total remaining obligation for existing store lease contracts was approximately \$337.9 million.
+As of September 30, 2021, our total remaining obligation for existing store lease contracts was approximately \$347.2 million.

 We lease vehicles for all of our Rent-A-Center Business stores under operating leases with lease terms expiring 12 months after the start date of the lease.
-We classify these leases as short-term and have elected the short-term lease exemption for our vehicle leases, and have therefore excluded them from our operating lease right-of-use assets within our Condensed Consolidated Balance Sheet.
-As of June 30, 2021, our total remaining minimum obligation for existing Rent-A-Center Business vehicle lease contracts was approximately \$1.9 million.
+We classify these leases as short-term and have elected the short-term lease exemption for our vehicle leases, and have therefore excluded them from our operating lease right-of-use assets within our Condensed Consolidated Balance Sheets.
+As of September 30, 2021, our total remaining minimum obligation for existing Rent-A-Center Business vehicle lease contracts was approximately \$1.6 million.

 We also lease vehicles for all of our Mexico stores which have terms expiring at various times through 2025 with rental rates adjusted periodically for inflation.
-As of June 30, 2021, our total remaining obligation for existing Mexico vehicle lease contracts was approximately \$0.7 million.
+As of September 30, 2021, our total remaining obligation for existing Mexico vehicle lease contracts was approximately \$1.1 million.

-See Note 5 of our consolidated financial statements for additional discussion of our store operating leases.
+See Note 5 of our condensed consolidated financial statements included in this report for additional discussion of our store operating leases.

 Uncertain Tax Position.
-As of June 30, 2021, we have recorded \$21.9 million in uncertain tax positions.
+As of September 30, 2021, we have recorded \$22.0 million in uncertain tax positions.
 Although these positions represent a potential future cash liability to us, the amounts and timing of such payments are uncertain.